+Stephanie is the Associate Director of Archives and Education at the Wyner Family Jewish Heritage Center at New England Historic Genealogical Society.
+She is responsible for overseeing the JHC archival collections, creating educational programming and content, and conducting outreach.
 Stephanie received a B.A. in English and Jewish Studies from Mount Holyoke College and a M.S. in Library and Information Science with a concentration in Archives Management from Simmons College.
-She is a member of the Society of American Archivists and the New England Archivists, where she serves on the Education Committee.
+She is a member of the Society of American Archivists and the New England Archivists.

 View all posts by Stephanie Call →